AzuraCast/AzuraCast/SUPPORT.md

 The first part of each port mapping, before the colon character (:), is the port that will be exposed to the public.
 You should _only_ change this number, not the number after the colon.

 For example, to serve pages via port 8080, the ports entry would be: ` - '8080:80'`.

-**Important note:** The Docker Utility Script (`docker.sh`) will ask you if you want to update your `docker-compose.yml` file when updating.
-Sometimes, there are new features that you should update the file to take advantage of.
-Be sure to recreate any changes you have made once the file is updated.

 #### Traditional